xxks-kkk/HyperPebblesDB/README.md

 environment: ["Way too much work for too few publications"](https://youtu.be/DJFKl_5JTnA).
 However, I think Postgres's success really lies in the tremendous effort done on the implementation side.
 Also, Prof. John Ousterhout views the discard of research prototype as a waste of effort (Check out [how much effort](https://ramcloud.atlassian.net/wiki/spaces/RAM/pages/19726351/Group+Photos)
-Prof. John Ousterhout and his group devote to build [RAMCloud](https://web.stanford.edu/~ouster/cgi-bin/papers/ramcloud.pdf).
+Prof. John Ousterhout and his group devote to build [RAMCloud](https://web.stanford.edu/~ouster/cgi-bin/papers/ramcloud.pdf)).
-I simply agree with them.
+I simply agree with their opinions.

 From practical point of view, this project serves me well for the following purpose:

 - Improve my competency to work with a relative complex project
 - A robust testbed for LevelDB-related research projects

 ### Installation